mohitsaxenaknoldus/git-machete/docs/source/cli_help/update.rst

     git machete update [-f|--fork-point=] [-M|--merge] [-n|--no-edit-merge|--no-interactive-rebase]

-Synchronizes the current branch with its upstream (parent) branch either by rebase (default) or by merge (if `--merge` option passed).
+Synchronizes the current branch with its upstream (parent) branch either by rebase (default) or by merge (if :bash:`--merge` option passed).

 If updating by rebase, interactively rebases the current branch on the top of its upstream (parent) branch.
-The chunk of the history to be rebased starts at the fork point of the current branch, which by default is inferred automatically, but can also be set explicitly by `--fork-point`.
+The chunk of the history to be rebased starts at the fork point of the current branch, which by default is inferred automatically, but can also be set explicitly by :bash:`--fork-point`.
-See `git machete help fork-point` for more details on meaning of the "fork point".
+See :bash:`git machete help fork-point` for more details on meaning of the "fork point".

 If updating by merge, merges the upstream (parent) branch into the current branch.